OpenSourceHack/guide/README.md

 ## Curfew

-If you leave the venue after 10PM, you won't be able to return until breakfast - 8AM.
+If you leave the venue __after 10PM__, you won't be able to return until breakfast - 8AM.

 ## Contacts
-If anything and everything goes wrong, or you're just wondering where the snacks are - ping one of the organizers, they're always happy to help!
+If anything and everything goes wrong, or you're just wondering where the snacks are - ping one of the organizers; they're always happy to help!

 * **Nick** - Slack: @nick, Email: nicktikhonov@github.com
 * **Raeva** - Slack: @raeva, Email: raevakumar@github.com